Office: Sturm College of Law

 Degree Requirements

 All students must complete 24 semester hours within the approved GTP curriculum.
-Curriculum is applicable to both online and onsite degree options (with the exception of the Low Income Tax Payer Clinic).
+Degree is offered online only.

 Coursework Requirements